 There are some things you should probably (or almost certainly) avoid on your website.
-I expect some of this will seem a bit obvious to you; if so, congratulate yourself on your good sense. ;-)

 #1: Don't Include Your Phone Number (Unless You're Sure)

 I'm putting this first because it's a bit controversial.
 Some freelancers feel strongly that you should include your phone number because some clients would much rather talk than email.
 Personally, I'm happy to talk to clients on the phone if it's pre-arranged, but I don't want just anyone phoning up at random, so I don't put my phone number on my site or in my email footer.